bjhartin/myvideobuzz/README.md

 ### Alternative Installation Method - Windows users

-Download the whole repository [Here - Current Release: 1.6.1](https://github.com/Protuhj/myvideobuzz/archive/v1.6.1.zip) Edit the \deploy\rokus.txt file and add your Roku device(s) to the file, similar to this example:
+Download the whole repository [Here - Current Release: 1.7](https://github.com/Protuhj/myvideobuzz/archive/v1.7.zip)
+Unzip the file and edit the \deploy\rokus.txt file and add your Roku device(s) to the file, similar to this example:

     <Roku IP><space>rokudev:<rokupassword>
     192.168.1.56 rokudev:rokupassword